-What's the best way to determine how much each president contributed to the $21 trillion U.S. debt?
-The most popular method is to compare the debt level from when a president enters office to the debt level when he leaves.
-A good visual representation is a graph showing the percentage of the debt accumulated under each president.
-You can also compare the debt as a percentage of economic output, which takes into account the size of the economy at the time the administration accumulated the debt.
+What's the best way to determine how much each president has contributed to our nation's $30 trillion in U.S. debt?
+The most popular ways to measure involve comparing the debt level from when a president enters office to the debt level when they leave.
+It's also good to compare the debt as a percentage of economic output, which takes into account the size of the economy at the time the administration accumulated the debt.

 While the time lag may make it seem confusing, Congress intentionally sets it up this way.
-An advantage of the federal fiscal year is set up that way to give the new president time to put together his budget during his first month in office.
+An advantage of the federal fiscal year is that it gives the new president time to put together their budget during their first months in office.

 The Best Way to Measure Debt by President